 The National Infrastructure Pipeline 2016 provides further detail on the recent budget announcements regarding HS2, HS3 and Crossrail, together with details of investment in over 600 infrastructure projects and programmes in all sectors across the UK.
 The Pipeline gives an overview of what, when and where infrastructure will be built. £300 billion is to be invested in the coming five years.
 The accompanying National Infrastructure Delivery Plan 2016 to 2021, that sets out the strategy for improved infrastructure delivery, is the first to detail how infrastructure will support large-scale housing, regeneration and key social infrastructure.

 Pertinent in light of news that 17 schools built in Scotland have been closed due to structural faults.
 Edinburgh Schools Partnership (ESP) built the schools during the first round of public-private partnerships (PPP).
-If you are interested in getting your construction product specified for education, then take a look at our new eBook, based on our recent research Construction Market Report: UK Education Sector.
+If you are interested in getting your construction product specified for education, then see our recent research Construction Market Report: UK Education Sector.

 Government and housing